Round up your rewards with the Citi Rewards+ credit card | CNN Underscored

 Let’s start with the most unique aspect of the Citi Rewards+ Card: its points rounding feature.
 Everything you buy with the card earns rewards that are rounded up to the nearest 10 points.
 While this might not sound like a big deal — and it’s not on very large purchases — the effect it has on small purchases can add up quickly.

 Let’s look at an example.
 Say you pay $8 for a basic manicure at your local nail salon and pay for it with your credit card.
 With most cards, you’d likely earn 1 point per dollar, or 8 points for that purchase.
-But with the Citi Rewards+, you’ll earn 10 points thanks to the roundup.
+But with the Citi Rewards+, you’ll earn 10 points, thanks to the roundup.

 Doesn’t sound too exciting?
 OK, how about if you use your credit card to feed 75 cents into a modern parking meter?
 Other cards would only earn 1 point on that transaction, but the Citi Rewards+ earns the same 10 points as the manicure.
 That’s a huge 10x increase in rewards.